raghurama123/OrcaNotes/nbo_benzene_HF.md

 1. isolated HF;
 2. isolated benzene;
-3. the optimized benzene···HF complex.
+3. the optimized benzene ··· HF complex.

 The following quantities can then be compared: